percona/community/README.md

 We will receive your pull request, check it and merge to our site.
 The post will be published after that.

 By publishing your post on our blog, you will become a contributor to the repository and community.
 We will provide you with a special gift.

+### Code of Conduct

+By contributing, you become a Percona Community member and agree to our [Code of Conduct](content/contribute/coc.md).

 ## Assistance and Support